 In July 2018, we issued the 2023 Notes with an aggregate principal amount of \$1.7 billion.
 In June 2020, we issued the 2025 Notes with an aggregate principal amount of \$2.0 billion.
 The 2023 Notes mature on July 1, 2023 and the 2025 Notes mature on June 1, 2025; however, under certain circumstances, holders may surrender their Notes of a series for conversion prior to the applicable maturity date.
 Upon conversion of the Notes of a series, we will pay cash equal to the aggregate principal amount of the Notes of such series to be converted, and, at our election, will pay or deliver cash and/or shares of our common stock for the amount of our conversion obligation in excess of the aggregate principal amount of the Notes of such series being converted.
-The sale price condition for the Notes was met during the fiscal quarter ended January 31, 2023, and as a result, holders may convert their Notes at any time during the fiscal quarter ending April 30, 2023.
-If all of the holders of the Notes converted their Notes during this period, we would be obligated to settle the \$3.7 billion principal amount of the Notes in cash.
-We believe that our cash provided by operating activities, our existing cash, cash equivalents and investments, and existing sources of and access to financing will be sufficient to meet our anticipated cash needs should the holders choose to convert their Notes during the fiscal quarter ending April 30, 2023 or hold the 2023 Notes until maturity on July 1, 2023.
-As of January 31, 2023, substantially all of our Notes remained outstanding.
+All the 2023 Notes will mature on July 1, 2023 and at that time we will be obligated to pay the \$1.7 billion principal amount of the 2023 Notes in cash.
+The sale price condition for the 2025 Notes was met during the fiscal quarter ended April 30, 2023, and as a result, holders may convert their 2025 Notes at any time during the fiscal quarter ending July 31, 2023.
+If all of the holders converted their 2025 Notes during this period, we would be obligated to settle the \$2.0 billion principal amount of the 2025 Notes in cash.
+We believe that our cash provided by operating activities, our existing cash, cash equivalents and investments, and existing sources of and access to financing will be sufficient to meet our anticipated cash needs should the holders choose to convert their Notes during the fiscal quarter ending July 31, 2023 or hold the 2023 Notes until maturity on July 1, 2023.
+As of April 30, 2023, substantially all of our Notes remained outstanding.
 Refer to Note 9.
 Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on the Notes.

-In September 2018, we entered into a credit agreement (the "Credit Agreement") that provides for a \$400.0 million unsecured revolving credit facility (the "Credit Facility"), with an option to increase the amount of the Credit Facility up to an additional \$350.0 million, subject to certain conditions.
-As of January 31, 2023, there were no amounts outstanding and we were in compliance with all covenants under the Credit Agreement.
+In April 2023, we entered into a new credit agreement (the "2023 Credit Agreement") that provides for a \$400.0 million unsecured revolving credit facility (the "2023 Credit Facility"), with an option to increase the amount of the Credit Facility by up to an additional \$350.0 million, subject to certain conditions.
+The interest rates and commitment fees are also subject to upward and downward adjustments based on our progress towards the achievement of certain sustainability goals related to greenhouse gas emissions.
+As of April 30, 2023, there were no amounts outstanding and we were in compliance with all covenants under the 2023 Credit Agreement.
 Refer to Note 9.
 Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on the Credit Agreement.